Skip to main content

 Common Questions from Miners

-Miners are generally rated as high risk.
-But there's a big range within mining, an underground driller faces different hazards to an open-cut haul truck driver or a site geologist.
-Your specific role, the type of mine, and whether you work underground or on the surface all affect your premium.
-Comparing across insurers is essential.
+Mining is generally treated as high risk, but there is a big range within it.
+An underground driller faces different hazards to an open-cut haul-truck driver or a site geologist.
+Your specific role, the type of mine, and whether you work underground or on the surface all affect your premium and the cover available.
+Because insurers differ, comparing across our panel of 9 is well worth it.

-Does it matter if I work underground vs open cut?
+Does it matter whether I work underground or open cut?

-Yes, underground mining is generally rated higher than open-cut due to additional risks like collapse, limited escape routes, and dust concentration.
-Insurers will ask about your specific work environment, the type of mining operation, and your daily duties.
-Be accurate about your actual role.
+Yes.
+Underground mining is usually rated higher than open-cut work because of the added risks: collapse, limited escape routes, and higher dust concentration.
+Insurers will ask about your work environment, the type of operation, and your daily duties, so be accurate about your actual role.

 What about dust exposure and lung disease?

-If you've had any respiratory health monitoring, abnormal results, or been diagnosed with any lung conditions, you need to disclose them.
-Dust-related lung diseases (pneumoconiosis, silicosis) are serious and insurers take them seriously.
-Regular health surveillance results should be disclosed if abnormal.
+If you have had any respiratory health monitoring, abnormal results, or a diagnosis of a lung condition, you need to disclose it.
+Dust-related lung diseases such as silicosis and pneumoconiosis are serious, and insurers treat them seriously.
+Regular health-surveillance results should be disclosed if they are abnormal.
+Disclosing normal results can also help, because it shows you have been monitored.

-The FIFO lifestyle itself doesn't typically change your premium, but its health impacts might.
-If you've experienced mental health issues, sleep disorders, or relationship breakdown related to FIFO, and you've seen a doctor about them, those need to be disclosed.
-Insurers are used to seeing FIFO workers.
+The fly-in fly-out lifestyle itself does not usually change your premium, but its health effects might.
+If you have had mental-health issues, sleep problems, or relationship strain linked to FIFO and you have seen a doctor about them, those need to be disclosed.
+Insurers are very used to seeing FIFO workers, so being upfront is normal and expected.

-That depends on your situation, mortgage, dependants, debts, and what your family would need to live on if your income stopped.
-Many FIFO miners have higher-than-average mortgages and lifestyle costs.
+That depends on your situation: your mortgage, dependants, debts, and what your family would need to live on if your income stopped.
+Many FIFO miners carry higher-than-average mortgages and lifestyle costs.
 Income protection is also worth considering, since a mining injury could keep you off work for months.
-We can quote all cover types at once.
+We can quote all cover types at once so you can compare.

-Why do panel insurers cap income protection for blue-collar miners?
+Why do insurers cap income protection for blue-collar miners?

-It reflects the underwriting view that mining roles have higher claim frequency for both injury and illness, longer recovery times when claims occur, and structural pricing limits on what can be sustainably offered for the category.
-For example, Encompass caps Income Protection Cover at $10,000 per month for 'Farmers, blue collar miners and offshore workers' (versus a $20,000 general maximum), and NEOS applies the same restriction.
-Zurich's SR (special risk) category has a $10,000 monthly cap.
-This means high-earning miners may not be able to insure their full income through these insurers, comparing across the panel, and considering layered or multi-policy structures, is sometimes part of the conversation.
+It reflects the view that mining roles tend to have more frequent claims for both injury and illness, longer recovery times, and practical limits on what can be sustainably offered for the category.
+Several insurers cap the maximum monthly income protection benefit for blue-collar miners at a lower level than for office workers.
+The practical effect is that a high-earning miner may not be able to insure their full income through those insurers, so comparing across the panel, and sometimes considering more than one policy, can be part of the conversation.

 Does it matter whether I work for the mine, a contractor, or a labour-hire firm?

-Insurers care more about your actual duties and site type than your employment structure.
-However, the contract type can affect how income protection is sized, a casual labour-hire miner with variable monthly earnings is treated differently to a permanent employee on a fixed roster and salary.
-If your earnings vary substantially, ask how 'insurable income' is calculated for the policy you are considering.
+Insurers care more about your actual duties and the type of site than your employment structure.
+The contract type can still affect how income protection is sized, though: a casual labour-hire miner with variable monthly earnings is treated differently to a permanent employee on a fixed roster and salary.
+If your earnings vary a lot from month to month, ask how 'insurable income' is worked out for the policy you are considering.

-Disclose any health surveillance results that have been brought to your attention, including any abnormal lung-function tests, follow-up imaging, or respiratory specialist referrals.
-Mining-industry health monitoring is well-established and insurers expect to see regular surveillance for surface and underground roles.
-Disclosure of normal results is also worth doing, it provides positive evidence of monitoring compliance, which can help underwriting outcomes versus an absence of records.
+Disclose any health-surveillance results that have been brought to your attention, including abnormal lung-function tests, follow-up imaging, or respiratory specialist referrals.
+Health monitoring is well established in mining, and insurers expect to see regular surveillance for both surface and underground roles.
+It is also worth disclosing normal results, because they provide positive evidence that you have been monitored, which can help your application compared with having no records at all.

-Are benefit periods to age 65 available for miners?
+Are benefit periods to retirement age available for miners?

 Not always.
-For heavier mining categories, several panel insurers restrict the maximum benefit period to two or five years on income protection, meaning a long-term inability to work would only be covered for that limited window, not all the way to retirement age.
-Shorter benefit periods carry lower premiums but provide less protection in the worst-case scenario.
-The exact restriction depends on the insurer's category mapping for your specific role.
+For heavier mining roles, several insurers limit how long income protection benefits are paid to around two or five years, which means a long-term inability to work would only be covered for that window rather than all the way to retirement.
+Shorter benefit periods cost less but give less protection in a worst-case scenario.
+The exact limit depends on how each insurer categorises your specific role, which is another reason to compare.

-What lung-disease coverage applies if I develop silicosis or pneumoconiosis?
+What cover applies if I develop silicosis or pneumoconiosis?

-Silicosis (from silica dust exposure) and coal worker's pneumoconiosis (CWP, also called black lung) are recognised industrial diseases with established occupational links to mining.
-Life insurance covers death from any cause, including occupational lung disease, and trauma cover usually includes specified-disease benefits (Zurich's PDS lists 43 full benefit conditions plus 13 partial benefit conditions; TAL's lists 40; AIA's panel includes 40+, most specifically include severe respiratory failure or end-stage lung disease).
-For Income Protection, a silicosis or CWP diagnosis that prevents work would meet the disability definition once medical evidence supports inability to perform mining-related duties.
-State-level workers' compensation schemes also have specific provisions for industrial lung disease (Queensland's CWP scheme, NSW's iCare provisions).
-Income Protection benefits typically offset against workers' compensation payments, so understanding both is important.
-Always disclose any past chest imaging, lung function tests, or respiratory specialist consultations during application, non-disclosure of pre-existing respiratory monitoring is one of the more common claim-dispute trigger points for mining-industry workers.
+Silicosis (from silica dust) and coal worker's pneumoconiosis, sometimes called black lung, are recognised diseases with established links to mining.
+Life cover pays out on death from any cause, including occupational lung disease, and trauma cover usually includes serious respiratory conditions such as severe or end-stage lung disease.
+For income protection, a diagnosis that genuinely prevents you from working would meet the disability test once the medical evidence supports it.
+State workers' compensation schemes also have specific provisions for industrial lung disease, and income protection benefits are often reduced by any workers' compensation you receive, so it helps to understand both.
+Always disclose any past chest imaging, lung-function tests, or respiratory consultations, because not disclosing existing monitoring is one of the more common triggers for claim disputes among mining workers.

-I work offshore on an oil/gas platform, same restrictions as land-based mining?
+I work offshore on an oil or gas platform.
+Are the restrictions the same as land-based mining?

-Offshore oil and gas roles are typically grouped with blue-collar mining for occupation classification, Encompass and NEOS specifically include 'offshore workers' alongside 'blue collar miners' in their $10,000-per-month Income Protection caps.
-The reasoning is similar: remote-area medical access, helicopter or vessel-based logistics, confined-space work, and high-hazard chemical or mechanical environments.
-Specific roles vary, a process engineer on an LNG platform is treated differently to a roughneck on a drill rig, so the application asks about your daily duties, not just 'offshore'.
-Diving work (subsea inspection, saturation diving) typically attracts further restrictions and may be uninsurable through several panel insurers.
-Helicopter travel to platforms is generally accepted as part of the role, but pilot or aircrew responsibilities are assessed separately.
-Disclose your specific duties accurately, including any specialised certifications (BOSIET, HUET, confined-space tickets), these often help with category placement.
+Offshore oil and gas roles are usually grouped with blue-collar mining for occupation purposes, and some insurers specifically include offshore workers alongside blue-collar miners in their lower monthly income protection caps.
+The reasoning is similar: remote medical access, helicopter or vessel logistics, confined-space work, and high-hazard environments.
+Specific roles still vary, so a process engineer on a platform is treated differently to a roughneck on a drill rig, and the application asks about your actual duties rather than just 'offshore'.
+Diving work usually attracts further restrictions and may be uninsurable with several insurers.
+Helicopter travel to platforms is generally accepted, but any piloting or aircrew duties are assessed separately.
+Be accurate about your duties and mention any specialised safety certifications, since these can help with how your role is categorised.

-Yes, most Income Protection policies include 'offset' clauses that reduce your monthly IP benefit by the amount you receive from state workers' compensation, CTP (motor vehicle), or other statutory schemes, to prevent total income replacement exceeding the policy cap.
-For example, if you receive workers' comp at 80% of your weekly earnings, your IP policy may reduce its payment so total replacement does not exceed the policy's stated cap (typically aligned to the APRA 70% rule).
-The advantage is that you don't lose IP cover, when workers' compensation eventually ceases (most state schemes have time-limited payment periods, typically 130-260 weeks), your IP steps in to fill the gap until your benefit period ends.
-Always disclose other income or benefit sources at claim time, failing to declare workers' comp or motor accident benefits can lead to the IP claim being challenged.
-Each state's workers' compensation scheme has different rules (NSW iCare, Queensland WorkCover, WA WorkCover, Victoria WorkSafe, etc.), discuss with your case manager and the IP insurer when making concurrent claims.
+Yes.
+Most income protection policies include 'offset' clauses, which reduce your monthly income protection benefit by what you receive from workers' compensation or similar statutory schemes, so your total replacement income does not exceed the policy's limit.
+The upside is that you keep your income protection cover: when workers' compensation eventually ends, and most state schemes pay for a limited number of weeks, your income protection steps in to fill the gap until your benefit period finishes.
+Always disclose other income or benefit sources at claim time, because failing to declare workers' compensation or motor-accident benefits can lead to the claim being challenged.
+Each state's scheme has its own rules, so it helps to talk to both your case manager and the income protection insurer when claiming from more than one source.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).